Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 Some additional details regarding the data mover kernels include:

 **MM2S**
-* The data width is 32 bits and the kernel runs at 154 MHz clock.
+* The data width is 32 bits and the kernel runs at a 154 MHz clock.
 * To avoid bandwidth limitation resulting in back pressure which causes performance degradation, the HLS pragma `max_read_burst_length` is set higher than the default to 256 bits.

 **S2MM**
-* The data width is 128 bits and the kernel runs at 250 MHz clock.
+* The data width is 128 bits and the kernel runs at a 250 MHz clock.
 * To avoid bandwidth limitation resulting in back pressure which causes performance degradation, the HLS pragma `max_write_burst_length` is set higher than the default to 256 bits.

 </details>